 Sone River - Kaimur Hills - Fertile Soil

-Situated to the north of the mighty Sone river, Hatwa village lies in the foothill of Kaimur hills in Madhya Pradesh.
+Situated to the north of the mighty Sone river, Hatwa village lies in the foothills of Kaimur hills in in central India.
 Landholdings are small, soil is fertile, and people practice rain-fed, and largely subsistence farming.
 Because of lack of industries, the area has practically no employment opportunities outside agriculture.
 Consequently, most of the able young men leave for work to the more prosperous states.
-In the earlier days, many people from the village were employed in the weaving workshops in neighboring Uttar Pradesh.
+In the earlier days, many people from the village were employed in the weaving workshops in neighboring state of Uttar Pradesh.
 That work has reduced to a trickle now, and many weavers have taken up alternate professions.
-Forum For Rural Weavers has tapped into this base of weavers to provide them work in their villages.
+Forum For Rural Weavers has tapped into this base of weavers to provide them work in their native villages.
 The number of weavers is dwindling, as the youth are more inclined to work in the cities which appear attractive, and the urban work is considered a move up the social ladder.

 Gond Art : Reflection of Man's Connection To Nature

 Originally adorning mud homes as a symbol of good

 fortune, Gond art owes its origins to the folklore of

 the Gond tribe.
 Now, globally recognised in its

 modern vibrant version on canvas and paper, it is no